ayush5588/push2Storage/README.md

-# awsS3
+# push2Storage
-Collection of methods to perform operations on AWS S3 buckets.
+Method to upload to different cloud storage such as s3, etc.